Skip to content

 Ethical Smartphone Brands

 Which mobile phone brands are the most ethical and sustainable?
-For the answer, see our Ethical Mobile Phones Ratings Table to compare brands’ ethical scores.
+For the answer, see our Ethical Mobile Phones comparison table to compare brands’ ethical scores.

 Ethical issues with smartphone brands: Conflict minerals and other concerns

-In 2022, there is predicted to be over 6.6 billion smartphone users.
+There are now an estimated 7 billion smartphone users worldwide.
 Many of us might be hard pushed to think what we don’t use our smartphones for!
-It’s therefore an unfortunate truth that most smartphone brands are extremely unethical.
+It’s therefore an unfortunate truth that most ethical mobile phone options are limited, as the majority of smartphone brands are extremely unethical.
 Many of us are aware of conflict minerals, and the devastation they cause.
-If you are looking for an ethical phone, this article will help you find out the best option.
+If you are looking for the best ethical phone UK consumers can buy, this article will help you find out the best option.

 Additionally, one of the most critical issues amongst smartphone brands (and the technology sector as a whole) is the use of conflict minerals to manufacture electronic parts.
 Conflict minerals are often mined in politically unstable countries, such as the Democratic Republic of the Congo (DRC), Central African Republic, and Sudan.

 The money from the minerals trade may be used to fund violence, corruption, forced labour, and other human rights abuses.
-This is why these resources are termed ‘conflict minerals’.
+This is why these resources are termed “conflict minerals”.
 Unfortunately, many smartphone brands do not audit their supply chains and end up purchasing conflict minerals from conflict zones, perpetuating human rights abuses.
-According to Harvard Business Review, 80% of companies do not know if their products contain conflict minerals.
+According to the Harvard Business Review, 80% of companies do not know if their products contain conflict minerals.

-Our Ethical Mobile Phones Ratings Table provides you with all the information you need to see which smartphone brands are ethical.
+Our Ethical Mobile Phones comparison table provides you with all the information you need to see which smartphone brands are ethical.
+Researching and publishing ethical ratings since 2001, The GOOD Shopping Guide is one of the UK’s longest-standing independent sources of ethical brand information.
 Although there are not many options for an ethical phone brand, this handy guide also offers you some tips and tricks for finding an ethical phone without your money funding conflict minerals or other unethical practices.

 Our research: The disappointing lack of ethical phone brands and the prevalence of conflict minerals

 Our independent research revealed that there is a clear lack of ethical smartphone brands.
-In fact, all but one of the smartphone brands that we assessed appear in the red section of our Ethical Mobile Phones Ratings Table.
+In fact, all but one of the smartphone brands that we assessed appear in the red section of our Ethical Mobile Phones comparison table.
 This means that the majority of phone brands cannot be considered ethical.

 The majority of smartphone brands received a bottom rating under our Human Rights category, with only one brand found to have a clean record on human rights.

 Additionally, some smartphone brands have links to the nuclear power industry, through the activities of their parent companies.
-Samsung, as its subsidiary, Samsung C&T, is involved in the engineering and construction of nuclear power plants.
-Due to the catastrophic effects that a potential nuclear disaster can have on our planet and people, we recommend avoiding companies that receive a bottom rating under our Nuclear category.
+Samsung, through its subsidiary Samsung C&T, is involved in the engineering and construction of nuclear power plants.
+Due to the catastrophic effects that a potential nuclear disaster can have on our planet and people, we recommend avoiding companies that receive a bottom rating under our Nuclear Power category.
+For a full breakdown of how we assess brands across all ethical criteria, see our How We Rate page.

 Our advice: The best way to buy an ethical phone without conflict minerals